visit-dav/visit-website/pages/citing-visit.md

 [Scientific Discovery through Advanced Computing Program](https://www.scidac.gov), and the [Exascale Computing Project](https://www.exascaleproject.org).

-If you use VisIt to generate images or movies, please help us by citing VisIt in your paper or in the credits of your movie.
-Doing so helps us sustain funding for future improvements and on going maintenance.
+If you use VisIt to generate images or movies, won't you please help us by crediting VisIt by name or citing VisIt in your paper or in the credits of your movie.
+Doing so helps us sustain funding for on going maintenance and future improvements.

 ##### Bibtex citation